itthinx/woocommerce-coupon-shortcodes/readme.txt

 = Conditional Shortcodes =

-It provides the following conditional shortcodes that allow to enclose content which is shown if coupons are applied, valid or not valid.
+It provides the following conditional shortcodes that allow to enclose content which is shown if certain coupons are applied, valid or active:

 `[coupon_is_active]`
 `[coupon_is_not_active]`